Submit your nominations for ‘Business Report’ 2017 Forty Under 40 - Baton Rouge Business Report

 Submit your nominations for ‘Business Report’ 2017 Forty Under 40

-Business Report is accepting nominations for our 2017 Forty Under 40 awards.

-Forty Under 40 celebrates the best and brightest young professionals in the Capital Region.
-We’ll honor those who have achieved success and excelled in their field before the age of 40.
+There’s still time to submit nominations for Business Report’s 2017 Forty Under 40 awards, celebrating the best and brightest young professionals in the Capital Region.
+The magazine honors those who have achieved success and excelled in their field before the age of 40.
 We’re looking for people who have demonstrated leadership, initiative and dedication in pursuing their careers and community service, and who are likely to continue to do so.

 Those recognized include executives, entrepreneurs, politicians, government leaders, nonprofit managers and other professionals.
 To be eligible, nominees must be under the age of 40 as of Nov.
 21, 2017.